dirbs/DIRBS-Core/README.rst

   disclaimer in the documentation and/or other materials provided with the distribution.
 - Neither the name of Qualcomm Technologies, Inc. nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 - Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
 - This notice may not be removed or altered from any source distribution.